 Paper Companies, Fuel Tax Credits and the IRS

-When the American paper industry came up with a plan to get $2 billion in tax refunds, it first had to get past a guardian of the public’s money: the Internal Revenue Service.
+When the American paper industry came up with a plan to get $2 billion in

+went through — based on the findings of the companies themselves.
 The $2 billion in refunds are a new twist in an earlier controversy about U.S. paper companies and an IRS interpretation of a highway bill provision passed by Congress in 2007.

 The controversy began in 2009 when the IRS said that paper companies — which had been generating power by burning a pulping byproduct known as “black liquor” since the 1930s — could add a few drops of diesel and qualify for the 50-cent-a-gallon alternative fuel mixture tax credit.